After the well has been constructed and before the contractor removes his equipment from the site, you should inspect the well.

 Well construction record: Get your copy of the well record.
 The contractor is required to deliver a copy of the record to the owner.
 We advise you to keep your well record with your house deed for future owners.

 WellOwner.org is supported by the Rural Community Assistance Partnership (RCAP.org), as part of the USEPA funded program “Improving Water Quality through Training and Technical Assistance to Private Well Owners”.

 - Monday-Friday: 9am to 5pm

-This is intended to help you answer questions, not a repair service.
+This is not a repair service.
 If you looking for a water well contractor, please visit our Contractor Lookup page.